andreaskm/andreaskm/README.md

 ### Hi there 👋

 My name is Andreas Krøger Madsen.
-I am currently finishing year 2 of my IT - Programming bachelor 💻
+I am currently in year 3 of my IT - Programming bachelor 💻

 I am interested in GIS, React, Java, Unity Development and I'm still learning!